-Evaluation & Findings: The subject property is currently designated for residential uses.
+Evaluation & Findings: Approximately 13, 400 acres of the City are designated for agriculture, conservation, or recreation.
+This amendment would result in a reduction of this area by 1.7%.
 Any development of the property will be required to provide open space in accordance with the requirements of the City's Land Development Regulations (LDRs).